vast-coding/toy-robot/README.md

    2. tests
       1. to run tests: `npm run test`
       2. to see the test results in browser, simply open [test coverage](https://toy-robot-test-coverage.vercel.app/) or run tests again to generate new results locally.
 4. Robot instructions are in `src/data/input.txt`.
-You can edit this file, and see live changes. _be sure to use `npm run test` first_
+You can edit this file, and see live changes. _be sure to use `npm run dev` first_